Download 18 FREE Maritime eBooks

 Clean Ballast Tanks (CBT)

-The oil tankers may travel without carrying cargo in its holds which may lead to stability issues.
+The oil tankers may travel without carrying cargo in their holds, which may lead to stability issues.
 Especially in bad weather.
-Hence, the cargo holds which carried oil in the last voyage are cleaned and then filled with clean ballast water.
+Hence, the cargo holds that carried oil in the last voyage are cleaned and then filled with clean ballast water.

-During the discharge of ballast water, an oil content monitor control is used and the only effluent which is <15ppm is discharged overboard, and rest is transferred to the slop tanks.
+During the discharge of ballast water, an oil content monitor control is used and the only effluent which is <15ppm is discharged overboard, and the est is transferred to the slop tanks.

 Ballast Tank Monitoring

-Multiple ballast pumps are provided in the engine room which takes the suction from the main seawater line (from sea chest) and during the deballasting operation, they discharge the water from ballast overboard line and valve.
+Multiple ballast pumps are provided in the engine room, which take the suction from the main seawater line (from the sea chest) and during the deballasting operation, they discharge the water from the ballast overboard line and valve.
 The CCR is provided with the ballast tank level monitoring system, and the pump cutoff is controlled once the water level reaches the sensor level to activate the trip.

 Related Read: Common Problems Found in Pumps on Board Ships